teeeeeo9/navi/frontend/README.md

 ## Communication with Backend

-The frontend communicates with the Strategist backend API through the services defined in `src/services/api.ts`.
+The frontend communicates with the Navi backend API through the services defined in `src/services/api.ts`.
 All API calls are proxied through Vite to avoid CORS issues during development.

 ## Authentication